Florida E-Bike Law Summary 2023

 There are a few key things to remember when riding an e-bike:

--E-bikes are considered bicycles, so you should follow all the same rules of the road as you would on a regular bicycle.
+-E-bikes are considered bicycles, so you should follow all the same road rules as you would on a regular bicycle.

 -The motor on an e-bike can only assist up to 20 mph.